⭠ back to development goals

 Plan for Long-Term Project Maintenance

-Rationale: It makes no sense to be drilling new wells at the same rate that wells are breaking down and not being unused.
-But hand pumps failing and not being repaired continues to be one of the world’s greatest development failures.
+Rationale: It doesn't make sense to be drilling new wells at the same rate that wells are breaking down and not being unused.
+But hand pumps failing and not being repaired continues to be one of the world's greatest development failures.

-Target 1: Strive for more than one community water source (2 Points)
+TARGET 1: Strive for more than one community water source

 When villagers get a well providing safe water, it meets their immediate short-term needs.
 However, the pumps that bring the well water to the surface have parts that wear, and when a pump stops working, the community instantly looses its access to safe drinking water.